seleniumbase/SeleniumBase/examples/tour_examples/ReadMe.md

 With the ``self.add_tour_step()`` method, you must first pass a message to display.
 You can then specify a web element to attach to (by using [CSS selectors](https://www.w3schools.com/cssref/css_selectors.asp)).
 If no element is specified, the tour step will tether to the top of the screen by default.
 You can also add an optional title above the message to display with the tour step, as well as change the theme for that step, and even specify the alignment (which is the side of the element that you want the tour message to tether to).

 Finally, you can play a tour you created by calling the ``self.play_tour()`` method.
 If you specify an interval, the tour will automatically walk through each step after that many seconds have passed.

+All methods have the optional ``name`` argument, which is only needed if you're creating multiple tours at once.
+Then, when you're adding a step or playing a tour, SeleniumBase knows which tour you're referring too.
+You can avoid using the ``name`` arg for multiple tours if you play a tour before creating a new one.

 ### Here's an example of using SeleniumBase Tours: